potassco/plasp/README.md

 `plasp` automatically detects the language of the input program.

-See [command-line interface](doc/command-line-interface.md) for more detail.
+See [command-line interface](doc/command-line-interface.md) for more details.

 ## Output Format

 `plasp` provides a uniform output format for SAS and PDDL input problems.

-See [output format](doc/output-format.md) for more detail.
+See [output format](doc/output-format.md) for more details.

 If you want to write your own meta encoding for `plasp`’s output, this [simple example encoding](encodings/sequential-incremental.lp) gets you started.